 Anxiety can have a great impact on your daily life.

 There are many different treatments available; these can range from psychological therapy and medication to going on a self-help course, exercising regularly, quitting smoking and cutting down on alcohol and caffeine.
-But there is 1 simply process that you already do that can help you to quickly and easily calm anxiety.
+But there is one simple process that you already do that can help you to quickly and easily calm anxiety.

 Are you fed up with being uptight and anxious?